-- Drawing on and transposing where relevant the county-wide climate change actions identified by Surrey County Council in its Climate Change Strategy and Action Plan; - Analysis of feedback through engaging with residents, local community groups, businesses, schools and young people through the climate change survey, focus groups, events (such as the Great Big Green Week), stakeholder group meetings, and one-to-one meetings and conversations conducted during the summer 2023; - Consulting the Ashden / Friends of the Earth "31 climate actions that councils can take" publication, and other toolkits and hubs (such as the Local Government Association climate change hub); - Analysing action plans from similar councils, including those across Surrey with whom we will be working in partnership to tackle climate change at a larger spatial scale; - Consulting the recommendations made by Aether and Land Use Consultants in the Council's Climate Change Study (2023), including the detailed Greenhouse Gas baseline report (included at Appendix 1 of this Action Plan); - Collaboration across service areas of the Council, drawing on feedback from senior officers across all Service Areas at meetings held throughout summer 2023; - Drawing on feedback from Members of the Climate Change Member Working Party; - Extracting relevant actions from existing Council Service Area Plans.
+- Drawing on and transposing where relevant the county-wide climate change actions identified by Surrey County Council in its Climate Change Strategy and Action Plan and Climate Change Adaptation and Resilience Strategy; - Building on options and recommendations presented in Runnymede Borough Council's Climate Change Study produced by Land Use Consultants (LUC) with assistance from Aether Ltd and the Centre for Sustainable Energy (CSE).
+This study was undertaken to support the review of the 2030 Local Plan and the introduction of stronger policies to address the impacts of climate change.
+This study is made up of a suite of reports covering five elements of work including Low Carbon Development and Sustainable Design Principles, Renewable Energy Assessment and Climate Change Adaptation. - Analysing feedback through engaging with residents, local community groups, businesses, schools and young people through the climate change survey, focus groups, events (such as the Great Big Green Week), stakeholder group meetings, and one-to-one meetings and conversations conducted during the summer 2023; - Analysing feedback submitted as part of the public consultation on the draft Action Plan which ran from 1 December 2023 to 14 January 2024; - Consulting the Ashden / Friends of the Earth "31 climate actions that councils can take" publication, and other toolkits and hubs (such as the Local Government Association climate change hub); - Analysing action plans from similar councils, including those across Surrey with whom we will be working in partnership to tackle climate change at a larger spatial scale; - Consulting the recommendations made by Aether and Land Use Consultants in the Council's Climate Change Study (2023), including the detailed Greenhouse Gas baseline report (included at Appendix 1 of this Action Plan); - Collaboration across service areas of the Council, drawing on feedback from senior officers across all Service Areas at meetings held throughout summer 2023; - Drawing on feedback from Members of the Climate Change Member Working Party; - Extracting relevant actions from existing Council Service Area Plans.